Return to Practice (all fields of nursing practice)

 - you must undertake an Enhanced Disclosure and Barring Service (DBS) criminal record check prior to or during the enrolment week of your course.
 This will be provided by the University free of charge.

 - if you have lived outside of the UK for more than six consecutive months in the last five years you must provide an overseas criminal record check.
-Further information on obtaining this check can be found here

 - where your DBS Enhanced Disclosure certificate contains any recorded information you must present this to the Professional Issues Team within ten working days of receipt of the certificate.